ramachilu/cicd-project/README.md

 Simple Flask Machine Learning application to demonstrate Continuous Integration (CI) and Continuous Delivery (CD).

-In this project we have used GitHub Actions to demonstrate CI and for CD, we have have used Azure pipelines.
+In this project we have used GitHub Actions to demonstrate CI and for CD, we have used Azure pipelines.

 ## Project Plan